fullstack-development/web3-roadmap/blockchain/beginner/ethereum_pos.md

 * What are the main changes in Ethereum?
 * What is Beacon Chain?
 * What is sharding?
-* What problems are not resolved after the merge
+* What problems are not resolved after the merge?
 * What happened with previous version of Ethereum?